 Funding Provided for Fellows

-Housed in the AFRI Education and Workforce Development RFA, NIFA Predoctoral and Postdoctoral Fellowship programs support predoctoral candidates and postdoctoral trainees to perform research and obtain training in industry and international research on issues relevant to U.S. agriculture.
+Housed in the AFRI Education and Workforce Development NOFO, NIFA Predoctoral and Postdoctoral Fellowship programs support predoctoral candidates and postdoctoral trainees to perform research and obtain training in industry and international research on issues relevant to U.S. agriculture.

 Supporting the Next Generation